-Lieutenant Colonel Joe Doty, Ph.D., U.S. Army, is the deputy director of the Army's Center of Excellence for the Professional Military Ethic, United States Military Academy.
+Lieutenant Colonel Joe Doty, Ph.D., U.S. Army, was formerly the deputy director of the Center for the Army Profession and Ethic (CAPE), United States Military Academy.
 He previously commanded the 1st Battalion, 27th Field Artillery (MLRS), V Corps Artillery, U.S. Army Europe.

 Major Walter Sowden is the deputy G4 for the 807th Medical Deployment Support Command, Operational Command Post, Seagoville, TX.
-Prior to his current assignment he was the director for research and operations at the Army's Center for Excellence for the Professional Military Ethic at the United States Military Academy.
+Prior to his current assignment he was the director for research and operations at the CAPE at the United States Military Academy.
 He holds a B.A. from South Dakota State University and a M.A. from Columbia University.
 He served as a company commander in the 1st Cavalry Division during Operation Iraqi Freedom II.
-Competence without character is perversion and our greatest threat. -Dr. James Toner